Projects in Practice

 We can recommend formats or point out areas that seem a little sparse (where a plugin would improve learner experience, for example), but the ultimate speed of completion isn’t something we control – it’s down to how fast you can gather everything you need.

 That said, we always work to task deadlines.
 For particularly time-sensitive projects, we will also agree on a client-response turnaround at kickoff (48 hours is common).
-This way, we know when it’s appropriate to chase for answers to questions (or outstanding materials) and maintain momentum.
+This way, we know when it’s appropriate to chase for answers to questions (or outstanding materials) in order to maintain momentum.

 Course Design